 • Garnish the potstickers with sesame seeds or crushed peanuts for added texture and visual appeal.

-See also How long to cook boneless chicken breast on gas grill
+See also How to cook pork bellies

 Remember to let the potstickers cool slightly before serving, as they can be very hot right out of the pan.
 Enjoy your homemade potstickers with family and friends!